-As is known, this thesis of the canonical editing of the New Testament by Klinghardt and David Trobisch, on whose work Klinghardt is building, has been heavily criticized by many with only few colleagues who approved of it.
-Yet, even if one does not want to fully subscribe to it, one has to admit that, compared to alternative models of a fluid text and an organic growth of writings towards the New Testament with a gradual merging of them into this collection, the thesis of a canonical edition has the advantage that it corresponds most closely to the manuscript witnesses of the New Testament which only preserved it not in individual writings, but in fixed collection units of these.
-Admittedly, the number of witnesses, even if one takes papyri into account, is overall sparse, as the material aspect that books and codices were costly in ancient times limited the proliferation of copies.
+Both Klinghardt and David Trobisch, who has built on Kinghardt's thesis on the canonical editing of the New Testament, have come under heavy criticism from many of their peers.
+Yet, even if one is wary of subscribing to it fully, the idea of a canonical edition has certain advantages over alternative theories that posit a fluid text and an organic growth of writings that gradually merge into the New Testament as it corresponds more closely with the existing manuscripts of the New Testament, which present it not as individual works, but as a fixed corpus.
+Admittedly, even if we take papyri into account, original exemplars of the New Testament are sparse, as the costliness of book and codex production in ancient times limited the proliferation of copies.

-If one wants to follow Klinghardt, one must also explain why Justin and Marcion know Gospels, but Marcion does not reflect any knowledge of Acts, while Justin clearly never quotes any of the letters of Paul.
-With regards Marcion, Tertullian states that he should have taken into account Acts, since Paul’s letters confirmed the content of the Acts of the Apostles, just as Marcion had – according to Tertullian – made use of Luke’s Gospel.
-This view, of course, was rejected by Marcion himself who never claimed to have made use of Paul and does not seem to have mentioned or even known Acts at all.
-Perhaps Tertullian’s argument still reflects the knowledge that the Gospel of Luke, the Epistles of Paul and Acts were actually perceived as part of the same edition and collection that, as Tertullian reports, were fully used by Valentinus.
-But whatever it was with Markion’s knowledge of these writings, he only bound his Gospel together with ten Pauline letters, to which he added his preface, the Antitheses.
+If we wish to follow Klinghardt, we must also be able to explain why, if Marcion and Justin both knew the gospels, the first was seemingly unaware of Acts and the second never cited from Paul's epistles.
+Speaking of Marcion, Tertullian states that he should have taken Acts into account since Paul's letters confirm their content, just as Marcion's Gospel – according to Tertullian – confirms that of Luke.
+This allegation is, of course, unsupported by Marcion, who never claimed to have made use of Paul in his gospel and does not seem to have mentioned or even known Acts at all.
+If anything, Tertullian's argument reflects the fact that the Gospel of Luke, the Epistles of Paul, and the Acts of the Apostles were perceived as belonging to the same collection of texts, the one used by Valentinus.
+But to whatever extent Marcion knew of these writings, he bound his gospel with ten Pauline letters only, to which he added his preface, the Antitheses.

-In any case, Irenaeus tries to place the Gospel of Luke and the Acts of the Apostles close to one another, as shown above, and to interlink them with reference to the same author Luke.
-In conlusion, one may remain skeptical with regards the assumption of an early existence of a collection of all 27 writings that are now assigned to the New Testament, until clearer evidence is found.
+In any case, as demonstrated above, Irenaeus tried to link the Gospel of Luke to the Acts of the Apostles and to link them together by attributing them to the same author.
+In conclusion, unless clearer evidence emerges, we may remain skeptical of the early existence of a collection of all twenty-seven writings now assigned to the New Testament,

-Tertullian’s suggestion that Marcion expressly rejected the Acts of the Apostles seems to be more of a polemical argument than evidence of the existence of this work around the middle of the 2nd century, while Marcion’s claim that he put forward his own Gospel with the four Gospels pseudonymously assigned to two apostles (Matthew and John) and two disciples of the apostles (Mark and Luke) was hardly invented by Tertullian.
-Why would he invent and attribute to Marcion the view that the four Gospels are plagiarisms, extended and Judaized versions of Marcion’s Gospel that connected this text with the Jewish scriptures.
+Tertullian's claim that Marcion expressly rejected the Acts of the Apostles seems more of a polemical argument than evidence of the work's existence by the mid-second century.
+At the same time, the idea that Marcion claimed to have come up with his own gospel based on those attributed pseudonymously to two apostles (Matthew and John) and their two disciples (Mark and Luke) is unlikely to have been invented by Tertullian.
+There is no reason why he should have fabricated and attributed to Marcion the notion that the four gospels were plagiarized versions of his own (Marcion's) gospel, which had extended and Judaized the text and linked it back to the Jewish scriptures.